Everything you Need to Know about Xeriscaping in Central Texas

 Winter:

-Prune trees and protect sensitive succulents from hard freezes.
+Prune trees where appropriate and protect sensitive plants from hard freezes.

 Pitfalls to Avoid

-- Ignoring Drainage: Replacing grass with gravel without grading the soil can lead to flooding near your foundation.
+- Ignoring Drainage: Replacing grass with gravel without grading the soil can send water toward the foundation or create pooling issues.

-- Right Plant, Wrong Place: Planting a shade-loving Fern in full Texas sun is a death sentence.
+- Right Plant, Wrong Place: A shade-loving plant placed in full Texas sun will struggle no matter how water-wise it is.

 Ready to Transform Your Yard?

-You don't have to do it all at once.
-Start small, or call in the pros to handle the heavy lifting.
-If you are ready to stop fighting the drought and start enjoying your yard, contact Oak Grove Lawn and Landscape today.
+You can start small or bring in a professional team to handle the full transformation.
+If you are ready to stop fighting the drought and start enjoying a more water-wise outdoor space, contact Oak Grove Lawn and Landscape today.